 - Translational Symposium: These 90-minute sessions focus on translational topics and are sponsored by one or more of the four societies.
 These sessions typically feature three to four speakers with presentations ranging from 20 to 30 minutes in length.
 AGA symposia may also include abstract presentations intermixed with invited speaker presentations.

 Abstract-based sessions feature new research findings.
-Abstracts are submitted to the sponsoring societies between Oct.
-21 and Dec.
-2, 2021, and are peer-reviewed by content experts.
+Abstracts are submitted to the sponsoring societies and peer-reviewed by content experts.
 All accepted abstracts are published in either Gastroenterology or GIE: Gastrointestinal Endoscopy.
 Accepted abstracts may be presented in lecture or poster sessions.
 Below are examples of abstracts-based sessions at DDW.

 - Case Reports: Sponsored by ASGE, this category permits fellows and trainees to submit cases (involving five or fewer patients) that have pertinent training points, or that amplify clinical experiences.
 Examples could include a series of interesting or challenging cases, or a report illustrating an unusual case or variation on a disease that may differ from the traditional textbook information.